iPad 6 Wi-Fi Right Speaker Replacement

 Step 50

-- Gently peel back the tape towards the home button to reveal the hidden speaker cable connector.
+- Gently peel the tape toward the home button to reveal the speaker cable connector.

 Step 51

-- Grab a spudger and use its sharp point to lift the retaining flap on the right speaker cable connector.
+- Take the pointed tip of your spudger and gently flip up the retaining flap on the right speaker cable connector.

-- Gently slide the speaker cable straight out of its ZIF connector.
-Nice and smooth!
+- Now, slide that speaker cable straight out of its ZIF connector.

 Tools Used